wp-staging/wp-staging/src/readme.txt

 == Changelog ==

+= 2.7.4 =
+* New: Compatible up to WordPress 5.4.2
+* Fix: Remove beta notice
+* Fix: Error if views are cloned
+* Fix: Fatal error if WordPress is older than 4.5
+* Fix: Merge pro/free version
+* Fix: Step switching logic does not work properly
+* Fix: Fix progress bar when certains steps are skipped
+* Fix: Change german translation for REPORT ISSUE

 = 2.7.3 =
 * New: Compatible up to WordPress 5.4.1
 * New: Allow filtering of staging site title